-The Amazon S3 bucket C or Google Cloud Storage bucket C name used for backups.
+The Amazon S3 bucket or Google Cloud Storage bucket and used for backups.
 Bucket name should follow Amazon naming rules or Google naming rules, and additionally, it can't contain dots.

 dataSource.pgbackrest.repo.s3.endpoint

 The endpoint URL of the S3-compatible storage to be used for backups (not needed for the original Amazon S3 cloud).